Additional Subjects

 Physical Education

 PE in Year 7 and 8 encompasses a curriculum leading towards the transition to senior school.
+PE is in addition to Games.

 The programme leads through five modules: Fitness with Cross Country as the focus; Basketball; Gymnastics; Racquet Sports and Athletics.